How to Deal With Debt Collectors (When You Just Can’t Pay)

 Consumer protection law protects you from unscrupulous debt collection companies and scammers.
 If you ask a debt collector to stop contacting you and they keep it up, you should file a complaint with the CFPB, the Federal Trade Commission (FTC) and your state’s attorney general’s office.

 Keeping detailed records of your communications with a debt collection agency is a good idea.
-While you may need two-party consent to record phone calls, based on your state, you don’t need the agency’s consent to record the time and date of any calls you receive from the agency.
+While you may need two-party consent to record phone calls depending on your state, you don’t need the agency’s consent to record the time and date of any calls you receive from the agency.

 Also, keep copies of any letters you send to a collection agency and any complaints you file with an attorney general’s office, the CFPB or the FTC.

-If a collection agency continues to bother you and continues to violate consumer protection laws, you can sue them.
+You can take legal action if a collection agency continues to bother you and violate consumer protection laws.

 Watch Out for Debt Collection Scams

-We live in the age of scams, and plenty of people out there will try to intimidate you into paying a debt you don’t owe, all in the effort to make a buck.
+We live in the age of scams, and plenty of people will try to intimidate you into paying a debt you don’t owe, all in the effort to make a buck.

 Fake debt collectors will do whatever they can to try and scare you into paying debt, even if it’s not a debt you owe or is a debt you paid long ago.